darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

    necessary that a few individuals in that organization require the ``Administrator`` role.
 In this case, separate grants for each individual user will need to be :ref:`created <grants-creating-grants>`.

+.. _person:

 Person
-   Grants can be applied to :doc:`person <person>` resources.
+   Grants can be applied to :ref:`person <person>` resources.
 In this case, all users that have an association with this person will also have access to the FHIR server specified in the grant.
-Typically, grants to person resources are created for restricted patient access to a FHIR server, this is done through the :doc:`organization invite process <invite>`.
+Typically, grants to person resources are created for restricted patient access to a FHIR server, this is done through the :ref:`organization invite process <invite>`.

 Organization
    When a grant is applied to an organization, all users of that organization will also have access